- First Name

 “Making Gender Divisive: ‘Post-Feminism’, Sexism and Media Representations of Julia Gillard,” Burgmann Journal 2 (2013): 53-66.

 “From Suffragist to Congresswoman: Celebrating Political Action, Women’s History, and Feminist Intellectuals in Ms. Magazine, 1972-1984,” in Suffrage at 100: Women in American Politics Since 1920, eds.
-Stacie Taranto and Leandra Zarnow (Johns Hopkins University Press, in press August 2020).
+Stacie Taranto and Leandra Zarnow (Johns Hopkins University Press, 2020).

 “From the ‘Radical Women’s Press’ to the Digital Age: Subversive Networks of Feminism in the United States,” in From Sit-Ins to #Revolutions: The Changing Nature of Protests, eds.
 Olivia Guntarick and Victoria Grieves-Williams (Bloomsbury Academic, 2020).

 With Brigitte Lewis, “From Page to Meme: The Print and Digital Revolutions against Gender Violence,” in Gender Violence in Australia: Historical Perspectives, eds.
 Alana Piper and Ana Stevenson (Monash University Publishing, 2019).